On this page:

 You should provide:

-1. A statement and itinerary regarding your intended stay in Australia.
+1. A statement and itinerary regarding your intended stay and activities in Australia.
 Please include evidence of any arrangements made (if any).

 2. A list of your immediate family members (including full names and dates of birth), indicating which of these family members will be travelling with you.